Anticancer gene: Action

 Apoptosis, or programmed cell death, can occur through activation of three different pathways, intrinsic, extrinsic, or tumor necrosis factor.
 HAMLET proceeds by both a multifaceted intrinsic pathway and the caspase cascade, a subsection of the TNF pathway, through targeting many different cell components.
 First, after uptake by the cell, HAMLET proceeds to the mitochondria and depolarize the membranes at cytochrome c.
-Consequently, mitochondria dependent apoptosis factors are released as well as the caspase cascade is activated.
+Consequently, mitochondria-dependent apoptosis factors are released as well as the caspase cascade is activated.
 Second, proteasomes are targeted by HAMLET through a mechanism that is less understood.
 Research does suggest that HAMLET directly binds to the proteasome leading to its inhibition.
 Third, HAMLET has been found to target the nucleus, specifically histones.
 HAMLET irreversibly binds to histones leading to the inactivation of transcription and chromatin condensation, which inevitably causes apoptosis.
 Lastly, studies show that cells treated by HAMLET exhibit behaviors common to macroautophagy.
-This includes presence of cytoplasmic vacuoles, double-membrane vesicles, and a dose-dependent decrease in ATP levels.
+This includes the presence of cytoplasmic vacuoles, double-membrane vesicles, and a dose-dependent decrease in ATP levels.